mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/container-scanning.md

 aliases:
     - /container-scanning/
 ---
-[Container scanning](https://cloud.google.com/container-analysis/docs/container-scanning-overview) on both [Container Registry]() or [Artifact Registry]() is a very important feature to enable in order to improve your security posture when dealing with containers.
+[Container scanning](https://cloud.google.com/container-analysis/docs/container-scanning-overview) on both [Container Registry]() or [Artifact Registry]() is a very important feature in order to improve your security posture when dealing with containers.

 > Software vulnerabilities are weaknesses that can either cause an accidental system failure or be intentionally exploited.